-Whilst there’s still uncertainty surrounding what political agreement will be made on our exit from the European Union, and when this might happen, we know that many of our motorhome customers will be planning European trips, or might already be in Europe.
+Whilst there’s still some uncertainty about whether we will be leaving the European Union with or without a deal on October 31st, we know that many of our motorhome customers will be planning European trips, or might already be in Europe.

-To make sure you can drive your motorhome in the EU as normal, regardless of the Brexit outcome, it’s important to consider if you’ll need a Green Card and/or an International Driving Permit (IDP).
+To make sure you can drive your motorhome in the EU as normal, it’s important to consider if you’ll need a Green Card and/or an International Driving Permit (IDP).

 What happens if the United Kingdom leaves the EU with a withdrawal agreement?